Electric logs are one of the most important data sources available to the petroleum geologist.

 The gamma-ray tool reads natural gamma-ray radiation given off by rocks.
 Shales release a lot of natural gamma-rays, so they read high on the gamma-ray log.
 Sandstones and limestones do not release many gamma-rays, so they read low.
 The gamma-ray log is shown on the far left side.
 The scale, calibrated in gamma-ray API (American Petroleum Institute) units, is at the the top (0-125).
 There are 10 divisions on the gamma-ray scale, so each division=12.5 units.
 If the curve (wiggly line) should run off the right side of the log (a lot of gamma-rays), it will reappear on the left.
 If the curve reappears on the left, the “backup scale” (125-250) is used to read the value.

 The thick black horizontal lines drawn on the log represent 10-foot depth sections.
 The thinner black lines between them are 2 feet of depth each.
 I drew a thick blue line on the log at a depth of 14,600 feet.
 This is the top of a sandstone.
-Picking tops like this one is a very important part of reading electric logs.
+“Picking” tops is a very important part of reading electric logs.

 Look just below the blue line, and you will see the gamma-ray log is reading about 15-20 units.
 This low reading indicates a sandstone or limestone.
 Now look above the thick line.
 The gamma-ray is reading about 62 units.
 This indicates a shale formation.
-Sandstones and limestones are usually easy to tell from shales when you have a gamma-ray log, because their gamma-ray readings are usually less than about 40 units.
-Really clean, nice sandstones or limestones (the kind we’re looking for) often read 20 units or less.
+Sandstones and limestones are usually easy to tell from shales when you have a gamma-ray log, because the gamma-ray readings in sand or lime are usually less than about 40 units.
+Really clean, nice sandstones or limestones (the kind we’re usually looking for) often read 20 units or less.

 The Resistivity Portion